carrollh/siosDataKeeper-demo/README.md

 # TEST - Simple Domain Join a New Server 20XX Node to Existing Domain in Azure
-(IN A NEW RESOURCE GROUP) [NON-FUNCTIONAL]
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcarrollh%2FsiosDataKeeper-demo%2Fmaster%2Ftest-domainjoin%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>
-This creates a new Server 20XX node and adds it to an existing domain.
+This creates a new Server 20XX node and adds it to an existing domain, in an exisitng resource group.